-What Exactly Are Those Mystery Fees That Show Up on Your Monthly Phone Bill?
+What Exactly Are Those Mystery Fees and Charges That Appear Each Month on Your Phone Bill?

-most fees on your wireless or landline phone bill are unavoidable, but here's what they are for
+Nearly all the fees on your wireless or landline phone bill are unavoidable, but here's an explanation of the common ones

 Local phone companies can bill customers for part of the costs of providing them with access to its local network.
 These are not government charges or taxes; however, the Federal Communications Commission (FCC) does set the maximum allowable amount that companies are allowed to charge per line.

 If you have more than one line at the same residence, the access charges for those lines will be higher than the fees for the primary line.
 You may see these charges listed on your bill as "Federal Access Charge," "Customer or Subscriber Line Charge," "Interstate Access Charge," or something similar.

 Access charges for calls made within one state, known as intrastate calls, are regulated by state public service commissions.
 In some states, customers may see a state subscriber line charge on their bills.